-Chiefs rally past Buffalo 42-36 in OT in wild playoff game - NewsBreak
+Chiefs Rally Past Buffalo 42-36 In OT In Wild Playoff Game - NewsBreak

 “When it’s grim, be the grim reaper, and go get it,” Reid said.
 “He made everyone around him better.”

-He finished with 378 yards passing and three touchdowns, including a 64-yarder to Tyreek Hill during the thrilling final minutes of regulation and the clutch throw to Kelce that sent players streaming off the bench.

-“We got tremendous leaders on both sides of the ball, whether it’s offense, defense or special teams,” Hill said.
-“Nobody panicked.
-Nobody was like, ‘Oh, the game is over, there’s 13 seconds left.’
-We just made plays.”

-Allen did everything he could to prevent another season-ending loss inside Arrowhead Stadium.
-He threw a go-ahead touchdown pass to Gabriel Davis with 1:54 left in the regulation, then another to Davis — his playoff-record fourth TD catch of the game — with 13 seconds remaining in regulation.
+Josh Allen was pretty good, too.
+He threw a go-ahead touchdown pass to Gabriel Davis with 1:54 left in the regulation, then another to Davis — his playoff-record fourth TD catch — with 13 seconds remaining in regulation.

-He finished with 329 yards passing, and Davis with eight catches for 201 yards, as the Bills lost their ninth straight road playoff game — a streak that includes last year’s loss to Kansas City in the AFC title game.
+He finished with 329 yards passing, and Davis with eight catches for 201 yards, as the Bills — who had beaten the Chiefs in October — lost their ninth straight road playoff game dating to their last victory in the 1992 season’s AFC championship.

-“It’s just tough, you know?
-To be in that moment again,” Allen said.
-“It sucks the way it happened, you know?
-We wanted to win that game.
-We had opportunities.
-Just, yeah, taking it all in, holding onto that feeling, and making sure we don’t feel like this again — back-to-back years in the same spot.
-It’s tough to take in.”

-All told, Mahomes and Allen each threw for at least 300 yards and three touchdowns, completed at least 70% of their passes without an interception, and — get this — led their teams with at least 65 yards rushing.

-No other quarterback in NFL history has accomplished those feats in a game, regular season or postseason.

-“The Chiefs are a good football team.
-We knew it was going to take a heck of an effort coming out here,” Bills coach Sean McDermott said, “and I thought the guys gave us that effort, starting with Josh and all the way down the line.
-But those guys are hurt, we’re disappointed — we’re all disappointed, we’re all sick to our stomach.
-You move on and you try and get yourself to learn from it, but it stings.
-It stings.
-I’m not going to sugarcoat it.
-It stings.”

-It was a playoff game for the history books, but the first 58 minutes few will remember.
+In a playoff game for the history books Sunday night, the Bills and Chiefs played 58 minutes that few will remember.
+And about two minutes and an overtime that few will forget.

-The Chiefs were leading 26-21 when Allen, who had been nearly perfect all night, connected with Davis for the third time in the game — a fourth-and-13 dart finished off a 17-play, 75-yard drive and gave the Bills the lead.
+The Chiefs were leading 26-21 when Allen, who had been nearly perfect all night, connected with Davis for the third time in the game — a fourth-and-13 dart that gave the Bills the lead.

-Then it was the Bills’ turn again: Allen threw a 28-yard pass to Davis, hit him again for 12 yards, then found Emmanuel Sanders along the sideline to give McDermott’s team a chance with 17 seconds on the clock.
+Then it was the Bills’ turn.
+Allen threw a 28-yard pass to Davis, hit him again for 12 yards, then found Emmanuel Sanders to give coach Sean McDermott’s team a chance with 17 seconds on the clock.

-That’s because Mahomes wasn’t done conjuring up playoff magic.
-He found Hill for 19 yards, then hit Kelce for 25 more on a schoolyard-style play, giving Butker a chance to try a 49-yarder into a slight, chilly breeze as time expired.
+Mahomes wasn’t done conjuring up playoff magic.
+He found Hill for 19 yards, then hit Kelce for 25 more.
+That gave Butker a chance to try a 49-yarder into a slight, chilly breeze as time expired.

 Naturally, it split the uprights.